+31 (0) 570 74 54 30 info@v-tron.eu

 5. Integration

-Two main integration environments are used.
-First, a scale setup in the HAN lab, based on scaled truck/trailers, so that most integration aspects can be tested on a reproducible, low-cost setup that is always available.
+Two important integration environments are used.
+First, a scale model setup in the HAN lab, based on scaled trucks/trailers, so that most integration aspects can be tested on a reproducible, low-cost setup that is always available.

 The final setup will be a real-life environment at one or two distribution centres.
 In this environment, the integrated solution will be tested and demonstrated at TRL7 level.